isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-chinese-clan-associations-in-singapore-then-and-now.md

 [^24]: Before the formation of the Singapore Federation of Chinese Clan Associations, the Singapore Chinese Chamber of Commerce acted as overall coordinator.

 [^25]: [Kuah-Pearce & Hu-Dehart](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12825518), 2006, pp. 63–65.
-For more details on SFCCA’s activities, refer to their periodical Yuan or their anniversary publications.
+For more details on SFCCA’s activities, refer to their periodical <i>Yuan</i> or their anniversary publications.

 [^26]: [Kuah-Pearce & Hu-Dehart](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12825518), 2006, pp. 67–71.